 Peter Linderoth is the Water Quality Program Manager of Save the Sound.
 He has a B.A. in Environmental Studies from the University of California Santa Barbara and a M.S. in Environmental Science and Management from Sacred Heart University.
 Mr. Linderoth worked in the Education and Science Departments at the Bruce Museum before joining Save the Sound.
 He currently serves as Director of Education on the Friends of Greenwich Point Board of Directors, Committee Chair on the Village of Mamaroneck Marine Education Center Advisory Committee, and Alternate Member on the Town of Greenwich Inland Wetlands and Watercourses Agency.

-Pete Malinowski is the Executive Director and Co-Founder of the Billion Oyster Project.
+Pete Malinowski is the Executive Director and Co-Founder of the Billion Oyster Project (BOP), a citizen science project coordinated by the New York Harbor School with the goal of restoring one billion live oysters to New York Harbor by 2035.
+BOP is restoring oyster reefs to New York harbor in collaboration with New York City communities.
 Having grown up on an oyster farm on Fishers Island, compassion for the environment is second nature to Pete.
-For most New Yorkers, early morning Harbor boat rides would be the ultimate work perk, but Pete’s favorite thing about BOP is watching students at the New York Harbor School — BOP’s flagship school — become experts in their field.
+For most New Yorkers, early morning Harbor boat rides would be the ultimate work perk, but Pete’s favorite thing about BOP is watching students at the New York Harbor School—BOP’s flagship school—become experts in their field.

 Denis Mellett is the President of Coastal Steward Long Island (CSLI), which is dedicated to restoring and preserving Long Island’s coastline through education, raising public awareness, and community action.
 CSLI programs educate youth and local community groups in coastal environmental awareness through beach cleanups, shellfish population restoration, and citizen science.
 By engaging with local youth and communities, CSLI fosters a caring connection between Long Island residents and their shoreline.

-Thomas Preuss is a City Island resident for 18 years and a Professor at Hunter College of CUNY.
-He received a doctorate in natural science from the University of Tübingen, Germany with subsequent research and faculty positions at Stanford University and the Albert Einstein College of Medicine.
-Together with his late wife Dr. Heike Neumeister he established a laboratory at Hunter College that focuses on the brain, behavior, and conservation of aquatic species, specifically cephalopods and fish.
-Current relevant research involves studying the potential detrimental effects of bioactive drugs accumulating in water bodies (e.g., the antidepressant Prozac) on the behavior and health of fish.
-He also is a passionate sailor of the Long Island Sound waters.
+Thomas Preuss has been a resident of City Island for 18 years and a professor at Hunter College, CUNY.
+He received a doctorate in natural science from the University of Tübingen, Germany, with subsequent research and faculty positions at Stanford University and the Albert Einstein College of Medicine.
+Together with his late wife, Dr. Heike Neumeister, he established a laboratory at Hunter College that focuses on the brain, behavior, and conservation of aquatic species, specifically cephalopods and fish.
+His current relevant research involves studying the potential detrimental effects of bioactive drugs accumulating in water bodies (e.g., the antidepressant Prozac) on the behavior and health of fish.
+He also is a passionate sailor in the waters of Long Island Sound.

-Eric Sanderson is a resident of City Islandand has a Ph.D. in ecology from the University of California, Davis.
-Dr. Sanderson is the Senior Conservation Ecologist at the Wildlife Conservation Society and was the Ecology Director for the Bronx River Restoration Project and is currently Co-chair of the ecology team at the Bronx River Alliance.
+Eric Sanderson is a resident of City Island and has a Ph.D. in ecology from the University of California, Davis.
+Dr. Sanderson is the Senior Conservation Ecologist at the Wildlife Conservation Society.
+He was Ecology Director for the Bronx River Restoration Project and is now co-chair of the ecology team at the Bronx River Alliance.
 He is currently focused on the historical and contemporary ecology of the Bronx, Brooklyn, Queens, Staten Island, and surrounding waters.
-He is also the author of the best-selling book Mannahatta: A Natural History of New York City and is now leading a team to create a new version of Mannahatta, an on-line forum to help the public envision climate-resilient designs for Manhattan (and eventually other cities) over the next 400 years.
+As author of the best-selling book Mannahatta: A Natural History of New York City, he is now leading a team to create an on-line forum to help the public envision climate-resilient designs for Manhattan (and eventually other cities) over the next 400 years.

 Jason Smith is the Director of Northern Manhattan Parks for the New York Restoration Project (NYRP).
 In this capacity, he leads the stewardship of parkland and implements projects that enhance the resilience of northern Manhattan communities.
 Since 2008 he has managed Swindler Cove, a public park NYRP developed on the shore on the Harlem River.
 At Swindler Cove, he is currently working to adapt the shoreline to environmental changes through wetland restoration, the construction of an artificial reef, research and monitoring.
 His interests include ecological land management and the nexus of design and conservation in cities.
 His research has focused on urban soils and forest restoration.
 Before working at NYRP, Mr. Smith taught art and design at SUNY Buffalo and Canisius College.
 He received an M.S. from Brooklyn College in Earth and Environmental Science and an M.F.A. in Visual Art from SUNY Buffalo.

 Amelia Zaino is an environmental educator and GIS professional who specializes in using maps and images to tell the stories of our complex yet beautiful natural world.
-She holds a Bachelor of Arts in Urban Studies from Fordham University, and a Master’s Degree in Geographic Information Science from Lehman College.
-She has worked at Wave Hill, the Bartow-Pell Mansion Museum, NYCH2O, and the NASA Ames Research Center in California.
+She holds a Bachelor of Arts in Urban Studies from Fordham University and a Master’s Degree in Geographic Information Science from Lehman College.
+She has worked at Wave Hill, the Bartow-Pell Mansion Museum, NYCH2O, and the NASA Ames Research Center in California and is an officer and board member of the Hutchinson River Restoration Project.
 She has taught at Lehman College and LaGuardia Community College.
-Her earliest memories of City Island are of going to buy bait with her Grandpa at Jack’s, and dinners at Tony’s with the family.
+Her earliest memories of City Island are of going to buy bait with her Grandpa at Jack’s and having dinner at Tony’s Pier with her family.

-Chester B. Zarnoch is a Professor of Environmental Studies and Biology at Baruch College, City University of New York (CUNY) and is Graduate Faculty in the Biology Program at CUNY’s Graduate Center.
+Chester B. Zarnoch is a professor in the Department of Natural Sciences at Baruch College, City University of New York (CUNY), where he earned his Ph.D. in biology in 2006.
+He is a member of the faculty at the CUNY Graduate Center, where he teaches ecology, evolutionary biology, and behavior.
 He has been an active researcher in marine ecology and aquaculture since 2001 and has published papers on shellfish biology, sediment nitrogen cycling, salt marsh ecology, and intensive aquaculture.
 His current research aims to describe the biological and physical processes that influence ecosystem services derived from restored habitats in eutrophic estuaries.
-Zarnoch holds a Ph.D. in Biology (The Graduate Center – CUNY, 2006).